 - Have a farmer grow something especially for you!
 If you meet with farmers pre-planting season they will likely be open to accommodating growing specific crops for your institution

 The Puget Sound region supports a diversity of fresh fruits and vegetables, meats, poultry, fish and shellfish, eggs, herbs, flowers and a wide variety of value added-farm products such as preserves, ciders and wine, cheese and many others.
-The program also helps consumers connect with on-farm experiences such as U-Picks, special on-farm events and pumpkin patches.
+Eat Local First helps consumers connect with on-farm experiences such as U-Picks, special on-farm events and pumpkin patches.